Birth of Religions

 CC0 Remas6 - Promise of heaven

-Rulers have several reasons to love religion.
-One reason is that the religion can be used to justify the moral code of the society.
 In ancient societies, the legal code was often ascribed to the gods.
-In this way, the arbitrariness of the law is hidden, and questions are avoided.
-The fact that the laws are arbitrary was maybe one of the best kept secrets of the rulers.In a similar vein, a religion can help establish rules of conduct, such as food rules, hygiene rules, or societal rules.
+In this way, the arbitrariness of the law is hidden, and questions are avoided.In a similar vein, a religion can help establish rules of conduct, such as food rules, hygiene rules, or societal rules.
 Whenever it was too complicated to explain or justify a rule, an appeal to religion could be made.
 Once a god wants something, no questions are asked.
-This has been used to establish numerous rules, both reasonable ones (“do not kill”) and idiotic ones.
+This has been used to establish numerous rules, both intuitive ones (“do not kill”) and less intuitive ones (“the underwear is the most sacred of all things in the world”).

 References